$3,100,000Pressure sore death

 Risk Assessment and Care Planning

-Each resident should be individually assessed upon admission and regularly after that to identify residents at serious risk of elopement.
+Each resident should be individually assessed upon admission and regularly after that to identify residents at an increased risk of nursing home elopement.
 The assessment should include a review of their medical history, cognitive status, mental health, medications, and any history of wandering or elopement.

-Security Measures
+Security Measures For Elopement Risk

-Staff Training and Supervision
+Staff Training and Supervision for When Nursing Home Residents Wander

 Therapeutic Activities and Engagement

 Regardless of their elopement risk, residents also need access to outdoor spaces, so the nursing home should provide secure outdoor areas where residents can enjoy fresh air and sunshine safely.
+Elopement prevention measures are essential.

 Types of Damages in Nursing Home Elopement Claims

 No amount of money will make up for the traumatizing injuries or death of a family member because of wandering and elopement.
 Still, seeking compensation for what they went through can help ease the financial burden that comes with healthcare and death.
-These damages can help cover expenses they might not be able to otherwise.
+These damages can help cover medical expenses they might not be able to otherwise.

 • Medical expenses